engineervix/pre-dokku-server-setup/README.md

   git pull origin master
   ```

-- [ ] Install Dokku, setup your projects and deploy 🚀
+- [ ] Install Dokku, setup your projects and deploy 🚀.
+I created [this gist](https://gist.github.com/engineervix/8d1825a7301239e7c4df3af78aaee9a4) to serve as a goto reference for deploying (mostly Django) applications to Dokku.

   ```bash
   # v0.27.6 was the latest tag at the time this README was initially written